cloudposse/packages/docs/targets.md

 tfenv                     0.4.0      Transform environment variables for use with Terraform (e.g. `HOSTNAME` ⇨ `TF_VAR_hostname`)
-tflint                    0.30.0     A Pluggable Terraform Linter tfmask                    0.7.0      Terraform utility to mask select output from `terraform plan` and `terraform apply` thanos                    0.22.0     Highly available Prometheus setup with long term storage capabilities.
+tflint                    0.30.0     A Pluggable Terraform Linter tfmask                    0.7.0      Terraform utility to mask select output from `terraform plan` and `terraform apply` tfschema                  0.7.0      A schema inspector for Terraform providers thanos                    0.22.0     Highly available Prometheus setup with long term storage capabilities.
 CNCF Sandbox project. trivy                     0.19.2     A Simple and Comprehensive Vulnerability Scanner for Containers, Suitable for CI turf                      0.17.0     Turf is Cloud Posse's command-line automation helper.